Bay Park Square

 Bay Park Square is a shopping mall owned by Simon Property Group, in the Green Bay, Wisconsin suburb of Ashwaubenon, in the United States.
 The mall opened in 1980 under the ownership of DeBartolo Corporation.
 Bay Park Square is located one mile (1.6 km) away from Lambeau Field on South Oneida Street (County Trunk Highway AAA).

-The mall's anchors are Kohl's and Dave & Buster's, along with Steinhafels and Hy-Vee.
+The mall's anchors are Kohl's, Dave & Buster's, Marcus Cinemas, Steinhafels and Hy-Vee.

 The mall also has an American football stadium-themed food court, known as the "Supper Bowl".

 History

 Montgomery Ward announced plans for a new $10 million store and 700000 sqft adjacent shopping mall in the town of Ashwaubenon, Wisconsin in 1969, which would replace their downtown Green Bay store.
 The mall was originally intended to open in 1971.
 Montgomery Ward hired E.D.
 Pehrson Associates of Chicago as developer.
 After delays, the Montgomery Ward store opened in 1972.

 After the project stalled again in the mid-1970s, the Edward J. DeBartolo Corp. was brought in by Montgomery Ward as the new developer.
 By this time, the mall project was increased to 786000 sqft.
 In 1979, Shopko was announced as the second anchor store of the new mall.
 Construction on the mall began in 1979, and the mall opened in 1980.

 In 1981, the mall was expanded, adding an east wing and a Kohl's Department Store.
 The project added 94000 sqft of space to the mall.

 In 1995, the mall underwent a major renovation, remodeling much of the interior of the mall.
 A new west wing was added, which included a food court taking up the former Marcus Theatres space and a new 75000 sqft Elder-Beerman department store as the fourth anchor, which replaced the mall's main entrance.
 The mall then added two new angled entrances, one that went through to the new food court, and another that went through to the mall walkway running parallel to the side of the new Elder-Beerman department store.
 Marcus Theatres built a new 16-screen movie theater on an outlot of the mall behind ShopKo.
 A 20000 sqft addition was made to the Kohl's store at the same time.